yaoshaojun/grafx2/trunk/doc/README.txt

 === HISTORY ===

 Short revision history :
+  * 09/2009  2.1       GUI improvements and some new features.
   * 06/2009  2.0       Completed the features planned by Sunset Design.
   * 04/2009  2.0b99.0% Many new features and critical fixes.
   * 01/2009  2.0b98.0% Now running Linux, Windows, Mac OS X, BeOS, Haiku, AmigaOS 3.x and 4, MorphOS, SkyOS and gp2x.
   * 10/2008  2.0b97.0% Our first public beta release.
   * 07/2008            Our first public alpha release, Windows and Linux only
   * 04/2007            Start of this project and port to SDL.
   *    2001            Sunset Design releases the source under the GNU GPL.
   * 12/1999  2.0b96.5% Last release from Sunset Design.
   * 11/1996  2.0b90%   First public release, at the Wired'96.
   * 09/1995            Project starts.

 Check http://code.google.com/p/grafx2/source/list for (very) detailed changelog.
 Check http://code.google.com/p/grafx2/wiki/History for an overview of the new